Management-AND-Computer-Consultants/CB-TINT-SANTINT-DRIVER/setup-gradle-wrapper.md

 ## Important Notes

-1. The AAR files (`santintdriver-release.aar` and `spectrumdriver-release.aar`) must be committed to your Git repository for JitPack to access them.
+1. The AAR file (`santintdriver-release.aar`) must be committed to your Git repository for JitPack to access it.

 2. Make sure all files are committed and pushed to GitHub before testing with JitPack.